Quali sono i principali siliconi utilizzati per il ribaltamento dello stampo?

 6. Domande frequenti: Common Questions About Mold-Flipping Silicones

-Q1: Can I use RTV silicone for high-temperature casting (PER ESEMPIO., 150° C.)?
+Q1: Can I use RTV silicone for high-temperature casting (per esempio., 150°C)?

 A1: No—standard RTV silicone only withstands up to 100°C. High-temperature casting requires specialized high-temperature HTV silicone (200°C–300°C resistance).
-Using RTV for 150°C applications will cause the mold to melt, deformare, or release toxic fumes.
+Using RTV for 150°C applications will cause the mold to melt, deform, or release toxic fumes.

 Q2: My soft-mold silicone tears easily during demolding—how to fix this?